 Health Indicator Report of Carbon Monoxide: Hospitalizations and Emergency Department (ED) Visits

-Hospitalization and emergency department (ED) visits for carbon monoxide (CO) poisoning is almost entirely preventable if proper measures are taken such as always having a working carbon monoxide detector in your home or work.
+Hospitalization and emergency department (ED) visits for carbon monoxide (CO) poisoning are almost entirely preventable if proper measures are taken, such as always having a working carbon monoxide detector in your home or work.
 CO is found in combustion fumes, such as those produced by cars, trucks, small gasoline engines, stoves, lanterns, burning charcoal and wood, gas ranges, and heating systems.
-Whenever there is a flame or combustion, some deadly carbon monoxide gas can be produced.
+Wherever a flame or combustion occurs, some deadly carbon monoxide gas can be produced.
 CO from these sources can build up in enclosed or semi-enclosed spaces causing people and animals in these spaces to be poisoned by breathing it.
-CO poisoning is especially a concern after emergency situations such as power outages or natural disasters because of certain equipment people use that gives off CO.
+CO poisoning is especially concerning after emergency situations, such as power outages or natural disasters, because of certain equipment people use that give off CO.
 Generators, grills, camp stoves, gasoline equipment, propane, natural gas, or charcoal-burning devices should never be used inside a home, basement, garage, camper, or even outside near an open window.
 CO poisoning can also occur outdoors in fresh air and has been reported while boating.
-In this case, CO poisoning is attributed mostly to generator exhaust that builds up inside and outside a boat in areas near exhaust vents.
-Dangerous concentrations of CO can accumulate within seconds; due to the possibility of rapid CO accumulation while boating, it is recommended that all boat owners schedule regular engine and exhaust system maintenance with your boat and install and test daily a battery operated CO detector that you routinely test each time you use your boat.
+In these cases, CO poisoning has been attributed mostly to generator exhaust that builds up inside and outside a boat in areas near exhaust vents.
+Dangerous concentrations of CO can accumulate within seconds; due to the possibility of rapid CO accumulation while boating, it is recommended that all boat owners schedule regular engine and exhaust system maintenance for your boat and install a battery operated CO detector that you routinely test each time you use your boat.
 CO poisoning is almost entirely preventable.
 To protect yourself from CO poisoning, use equipment that emits CO responsibly and install a properly working CO detector in your home.
-These can be purchased at most grocery and home improvement stores for relatively low cost.
+These detectors can be purchased at most grocery and home improvement stores for relatively low cost.
 Additionally, it is crucial to check and maintain your CO detector including, but not limited to, changing batteries and checking its power source.

 Carbon Monoxide Poisoning Hospitalizations and ED Visits by Age, Utah 1995-2006